skyler-guha/event-management-system/README.md

 # Setup:

-* Step 1: Open a new terminal.
-In the root folder run the command 'pipenv shell' to start your python virtual environment.
+* Step 1: Open a new terminal in the root folder and then go to 'src/backend' .
+* Step 2: Run the command 'pipenv shell' to start your python virtual environment.
+Then install the requirements using the commands 'pipenv install django', 'pipenv install djangorestframework' , and 'pipenv install django-cors-headers'
-* Step 2: Go to src/backend and run the command 'python manage.py runserver' to start the django server.
+* Step 3: Run the command 'python manage.py runserver' to start the django server.
-* Step 3: Open another terminal and go to src/frontend and run the command 'npm run dev' to start the frontend vue.js server
+* Step 4: Open another terminal and go to src/frontend and run the command 'npm install' to install the required dependencies.
+* Step 5: Run the command 'npm run dev' to start the frontend vue.js server.
-* Step 4: Open you browser and go to the address 'http://localhost:5173/'
+* Step 6: Open you browser and go to the address 'http://localhost:5173/'

 # Testing Credentials: